medialab/hyphe/doc/install.md

 Just uncompress the release archive, go into the directory and run the installation script.

 Do not use `sudo`: the script will do so on its own and ask for your password only once.
-This works so in order to install all missing dependencies at once, including mainly Java (OpenJDK-6-JRE), Python (python-dev, pip, virtualEnv, virtualEnvWrapper...), Apache2, MongoDB & ScrapyD.
+This works so in order to install all missing dependencies at once, including mainly Python (python-dev, pip, virtualEnv, virtualEnvWrapper...), Apache2, MongoDB & ScrapyD.

 ```bash